useinsider/push-storage-flutter-poc/README.md

 This flutter poc repository demonstrates how to store received push notification using Notification Service extension and retrieve them back in the app lifecycle.

+Demonstrations made in this poc project are merely an example but not an alternative to the recommended way of retrieving saved push notification using Insider's Message Center product.

 ## Preview

 <table align="center">